By Eric Brandt

 Trailering technology

-The base engine for the 2025 Tahoe SUV lineup is a naturally aspirated (no turbos or the like) 5.3-liter V8 making 355 horsepower and 383 lb-ft of torque.
-The RST, Z71 and Premier trims offer the option of a 6.2-liter V8 developing 420 horsepower and 460 lb-ft of torque.
-This is also standard in the top High Country trim.
-Another option in all but the Z71 is a turbocharged 3.0-liter diesel inline 6-cylinder engine, boosted for 2025 to generate 305 horsepower and 495 lb-ft of torque.
-All three engines connect to a 10-speed automatic transmission.
-Rear-wheel drive (RWD) is the standard setup, with 4-wheel drive (4WD) on the options list or standard in the Z71.
-Maximum towing capacity is 8,400 pounds, achieved by a rear-drive version with the smaller of the V8 engines.
+The base engine for the Chevy Tahoe SUV lineup is a 5.3-liter V8 generating 355 hp and 383 lb-ft of torque.
+The RST, Z71, and Premier trims offer the option of a 6.2-liter V8 developing 420 hp and 460 lb-ft of torque.
+It’s standard in the top High Country trim.
+Unless it’s the LS, a turbocharged 3.0-liter inline 6-cylinder diesel engine, generating 305 hp and 495 lb-ft of torque, is an option.

 Chevrolet’s new-vehicle warranty lasts three years or 36,000 miles, whichever comes first.
 Powertrains are covered for five years or 60,000 miles.
 These terms are typical among mainstream manufacturers.
 The first scheduled service is also included.